 My paper on "Optimal and Information Theoretic Syntactic Pattern Recognition" (with Dr. Kashyap) was awarded the Honorable Mention of the Year Paper Award in 1998, by the journal Pattern Recognition .
 A copy of the certificate is here

 I have supervised supervised 2 Postdoctoral Fellows and more than 60 graduate (Masters and Doctoral) students, and this includes the ones I am currently supervising.
-9 of these students have won University or Senate medals for their outstanding research - as demonstrated by their theses.
+At least 9 of these students have won University or Senate medals for their outstanding research - as demonstrated by their theses.

 I was the Electrical Engineering Gold Medal Winner for the year 1977, at the Indian Institute of Science, Bangalore, India, for being the best graduating student.